-Trade payables · (₹ in Million)
+Trade payables (₹ in Million)

-March 31, 2023 March 31, 2022
+March 31, 2024 March 31, 2023

-Total outstanding dues of micro enterprises and small enterprises 1,2 6.30 1.05
+Total outstanding dues of micro enterprises and small enterprises 1,2 3.88 6.30

-Total outstanding dues of creditors other than micro enterprises and small enterprises 1 57.89 33.06
+Total outstanding dues of creditors other than micro enterprises and small enterprises 76.53 57.89

-The above amount includes: 64.19 34.11
+80.41 64.19

-The above amount includes: (₹ in Million)
+The above amount includes:

-March 31, 2023 March 31, 2022
+Mount 21, 2024 (₹ in Million)

-Trade payables to related parties (refer note 33) 37.7 ()
+Trade payables to related parties (refer note 34) March 31, 2024 March 31, 2023

-Trade payables to others 64.19 34.11
+Trade payables to others 80.41 64.19

-Total trade payables 64.19 34.11
+Total trade payables 80.41 64.19

 - 1. Trade payables are non-interest bearing and are normally settled on terms up to 90 days. - 2.
+As at March 31, 2024, trade payables amounting to ₹ 1.55 Million (out of which ₹ 1.55 Million has been paid subsequent to March 31, 2024), which are outstanding beyond permissible time period stipulated under the Master Circular on Import of Goods and Services and Master Circular on Export of Goods and Services issued by Reserve Bank of India ('the RBI'), which states that payments against imports of goods within defined regulatory timelines from date of shipment. - 3.
 Trade payables include due to suppliers under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act, 2006).
 Amount due to suppliers under the MSMED Act, 2006 has been determined to the extent such parties have been identified on the basis of information available with and filings made by the Company.
 The Company has not received any claim for interest from any supplier as at the balance sheet date.
 Further in views of the management, the impact of interest, if any, that may be payable in accordance with the provisions of the MSMED Act, 2006 is not expected to be material.
 The disclosure pursuant to the said Act is as under: